KaskelenValley/Memento/Reports/PreFinalReport.md

 ## Timur Demenov

-This week I fixed bugs and adapted the design for our service.
-I laid out the main page, authorization and a page with a voice recording in several stages, and the page itself, where all the recordings are stored.
-Also added the ability to filter records and made minor performance improvements
+This week I made an adaptation to the figma design.
+The authorization page, the main page were improved with the addition of new cards, icons, a navigation bar and other visual things.
+The page with the voice recording and the page where all the recordings are stored have also been redesigned.
+All this has been tested on different browsers.
+Filter and sort options have been added to the page with all entries

 ## Aruzhan Makhmutova